mdecrevoisier/Splunk-input-windows-baseline/README.md

 * Some stanzas are currently set to `disabled = 1`.
 This is due to a lack of documentation, time, testing or just not found documentation.
 Once reliable information will be obtained, I will update the configuration.
 Improvements or suggestions are welcome!
 * Some stanzas are marked with `!!!
 EVENT LOG FILE DISABLED PER DEFAULT !!!`.
 This means that the event log is disabled per default and needs to be activated.
 This can be done manually or per GPO following the instructions from my project [Windows auditing baseline](https://github.com/mdecrevoisier/Windows-auditing-baseline).
 * Whitelists and blacklists are built using the `renderXml = true` option.
 If you disabled it, they will stop working.
 * A unique identifier is provided next to each category (except for the `Security` event log).
-This should allow you to easily retrieve more information about the event log or event ID in my [Windows mindmaps](https://github.com/mdecrevoisier/Microsoft-eventlog-mindmap) or [Windows auditing baseline](https://github.com/mdecrevoisier/Windows-auditing-baseline) projects.
+This should allow you to easily retrieve more information about the event log or event ID from my [Windows mindmaps](https://github.com/mdecrevoisier/Microsoft-eventlog-mindmap) or [Windows auditing baseline](https://github.com/mdecrevoisier/Windows-auditing-baseline) projects.

 ### Configuration file path
 The configuration file can be found in the `splunk-windows-input` folder.